krishnanlab/teaching/2019-fall_statgaps/README.md

 Classes will involve lectures, discussions, hands-on exercises, and homework about concepts critical to the day-to-day use and consumption of quantitative/computational techniques.
 Please use this [course flyer](https://github.com/krishnanlab/teaching/blob/master/2019-fall_statgaps/CMSE890-310_Nov19_Flyer.pdf) to help spread the word.

 **Note**
-Open to both undergraduate and graduate students.
+Open to both undergraduate and graduate students for credit.
 Counts toward the CMSE minor, graduate certificates, and dual PhD.
 Please email Heather Johnson at john1451@msu.edu if you need an override.
+Postdocs, staff scientists/specialists, and faculty members are welcome to sit-in.
+(Please fill-out the [course survey](https://docs.google.com/forms/d/e/1FAIpQLSdXveM43WpEoKSiCpc2DSSZd6pCE9PZg2KSwm00IngR9XMRPA/viewform?usp=sf_link).)

 ### Prerequisites
 To get the most out of this course, it would be ideal if you have: